LreeLenn/planet-basemap/README.md

 options:
-  -h, --help           show this help message and exit --geometry GEOMETRY  Path to AOI geometry file (any supported by GDAL) --list LIST          Mosaic list where results from list command where saved --start START        Choose Start date in format YYYY-MM-DD --end END            Choose End date in format YYYY-MM-DD
+  -h, --help           show this help message and exit --geometry GEOMETRY  Path to AOI geometry file (any supported by GDAL like shapefile, GeoJSON, etc.)
+  --list LIST          Mosaic list where results from list command where saved --start START        Choose Start date in format YYYY-MM-DD --end END            Choose End date in format YYYY-MM-DD